 Walking, running, jumping, or climbing- as the key character does these, you would experience the footfalls, jolts, and hard landing effects transmitted to the chest, back, or lower abdomen as if you were performing those activities yourself.

 And of course, the typical rumbling, ground vibration, and surround effects can also be felt.

-One of the most interesting challenges we have found with introducing a complex sense of touch into a movie is deciding what exactly should be felt.
+One of the challenges of introducing a complex sense of touch into a movie is deciding what exactly should be felt.
 Often, the action is fast paced with rapid changes in point of view.
-Early in our product development, we tried to put a feeling to everything that was seen.
-The end result was sensory overload - even for us, the ones who invented these types of effects!
-We learned that the best approach was to focus on the experiences of the primary character.
+As the inventor of these types of effects we have tried to find that sweet spot between effectivess and sensory overload to make movies more compelling and enjoyable.

 Movies also use a 3rd person point of view.
 You passively watch as a bystander and aren’t expected to be a direct participant.
-By enabling your sense of touch, our technology now makes you “the wingman”- not just along for the ride, but to be part of it.
-If the tactile experience is focused on the actions of a particular character, then you now have the ability to feel what they should feel.
-Even though you don’t see directly through the character’s eyes, you still get the physical experience of the action happening to you.
-There may also be important scenes where the main character isn’t present, but the action is so cool or important, that we just couldn’t let it go.
-In these instances, you would feel the consequences of the primary action, enhancing the overall intensity and drama of that particular scene.
+By turning on your sense of touch, our technology now makes you “the wingman”- not just along for the ride, but to be part of it.
+If the tactile experience is focused on the actions of a particular character, you now get to feel what they should be feeling.
+Even though you may not see directly through their eyes, you still have the physical experience of the action happening to you.
+For times when the main character is absent but the action itself is important, feeling the consequences of that primary action intensifies the overall drama of that particular scene.
 No other technology transforms a movie into a first person experience like Phantom Sense.
-So when you decide to sit back, relax, and escape, let PhantomSense take you to the threshold of reality.
+So when you decide to sit back, relax, and escape, let PhantomSense take you there.